tvheadend/tvheadend-documentation/docs/webui/config_access.md

 ![Access Entries Example](docresources/accessconfigexample.png)

-First line gives clients originating from 192.168.0.0 - 192.168.0.255
-network access to streaming functions.
-Typically you would use this for your local media players at home (All though Movian can prompt for username & password in its HTSP client)
+The first line gives clients originating from *192.168.0.0 - 192.168.0.255* network access to streaming functions.
+Typically, you would use this for your local media players at home (Although Movian can prompt for username and password in its HTSP client)

-The second line adds a user with world wide access who might want to modify recordings, etc, perhaps from the job, or mobile phone.
+The second line adds a user with world wide access who might want to modify recordings, etc., perhaps from their workplace or via a mobile 'phone.

-The third line provide admin access to the ‘admin’ user.
+The third line provide admin access to an *admin* user.
 As an extra precaution this user is only allowed to log in from the home network.